joemasilotti/bridge-components/README.md

 ## Paid components

+> [!IMPORTANT]
-Gain access to these components by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).
+> Gain access to these components by [purchasing a Pro license](https://buy.stripe.com/fZeaF6bn9b9d4Pm14b).
 This is a **one-time payment** and not a subscription.
 It includes access to all bridge components available today, plus all future updates.
+View the [full pro license](PRO-LICENSE.md) before purchasing.

 ### [Barcode Scanner Component](components/barcode-scanner/)